maljoras/FishTracker/README.md

 FishTracker is a modular Matlab platform form fast tracking of fish for group learning experiments.
-It tracks fish in realtime and performs a online classification of the fish indentity to ensure that fish identity is not lost for long tracking experiments.
+It tracks fish in real time and performs a online classification of the fish identity to ensure that fish identity is not lost for long tracking experiments.

 ##Installation

 For the OpenCV version one needs to install [OpenCV](http:///www.opencv.org) version >=3.0.
 For the Matlab/OpenCV  functionality one needs to install the excellent [mexopencv](https://github.com/kyamagu/mexopencv) project.
 Note, that the FishTracker also uses (and includes a copy of) [networkComponents](http://www.mathworks.com/matlabcentral/fileexchange/42040-find-network-components) and parts of the project [munkres-cpp](https://github.com/kaajo/munkres-cpp).

-One need to specify the matlab path and the path to mexpoencv and the path to flycaptureSDK compile with
+One need to specify the Matlab path and the path to mexpoencv and the path to flycaptureSDK compile with
 ~~~~
 $ make  MATLABDIR=/my/path/to/MATLAB/ FLYCAPINCLUDEDIR=/usr/include/flycapture MEXOPENCVDIR=/mypath/to/mexopencv
 ~~~~

-To avoid library incompatibility with matlab's packaged libraries one needs to preload the opencv and other libraries.
-With linux, eg., put an alias into the .bashrc file:
+To avoid library incompatibility with Matlab's packaged libraries one needs to preload the OpenCV and other libraries.
+With Linux, eg., put an alias into the .bashrc file:

 ~~~~
 export PRELOAD_LIBS=/usr/lib64/libstdc++.so.6:/usr/lib64/libtiff.so.5:/usr/lib/libflycapture.so:/usr/lib64/libglibmm-2.4.so:/usr/lib64/libglib-2.0.so.0:/usr/lib64/libsigc-2.0.so.0:/usr/lib/libflycapture.so.2:`ls /usr/local/lib/libopencv*.so |xargs|tr ' ' ':'`